 A fully designed mock-up of Oliver’s photobook, Trinity, was shortlisted in the 2019 Kassel Dummy Award.
 “This year we again invited all photographers worldwide to take part and to send us their unpublished photobook mock-up.
 In total, 362 photobooks from 37 countries from all over the world were sent in.”
 The book will travel around the world for the next six months for various exhibitions.

-The book is designed by Loose Joints: “For this sprawling publication we used an interplay of papers, sizes and colours to re-structure Barker’s immersive images, which are made using a backpack-mounted camera obscura to make and print photographs in situ.
+The book was designed by Loose Joints: “For this sprawling publication we used an interplay of papers, sizes and colours to re-structure Barker’s immersive images, which are made using a backpack-mounted camera obscura to make and print photographs in situ.
 The result is a swirling mixture of tones and sensations…”

 In his essay, Martin Barnes says, “There is something powerfully primal about Oliver Raymond-Barker’s most recent photographs.
 Passages of flaring light, blurred boundaries and hard shadows mix with vaporous swirls and smudges.
 They give the impression of an eye-opening from slumber onto a world that is not yet fully formed, a realm that is intuited rather than understood … Raymond-Barker’s artistic practice is linked to the early experimental phase of photography, reclaiming the negative as an idea as much as an image that immediately conveys something familiar yet otherworldly.
 In this and earlier work he is primarily concerned with the intersection between history and landscape.
 His method is to embed himself in a specific location … by walking on a lone pilgrimage.
 He allows time and the alternative ‘camera-less’ photographic methods he employs to open up ideas and issues in the terrain, a working practice that he describes as ‘getting to the core of a place’. … His subject is the atmosphere of the place, its spiritual history across time, and an uneasy combination of awe in nature with the nascent threat of an unfathomable destructive force.”